GBHS-Amateur-Radio/weather-balloon-telemetry/README.md

 # Weather Balloon Telemetry

-Development of telemetry, communication, and tracking systems for high-altitude weather balloon experimentation.
+Telemetry and tracking systems for our high-altitude weather balloon experimentation.

 <br>